AjayTakur/SmartUpAdvance/README.md

 b) Registration Page to collect user details integrated with simple CRM Plugin.
  1. WooCommerce plugin (UI for Registration page)
+ What is Advance NIL website in flow diagram?
+ What fields has to be present in registration form page?
+ Registration details has to be sent to Which platform DB either Smartup or AA?

 c) Bank account to connect with payment gateway.
  1. Stripe plugin